The Bankrate promise

 - Calculating cash to close

 This page is where you get a line-by-line breakdown of all your mortgage costs, including provider fees for required services such as the appraiser, along with costs for third-party-provided services such as title insurance.
-The form will delineate which of these you have the option of shopping around for, in search of a lower price.
+The form will delineate which of these you have the option of shopping around for so you can find the best price.

 Under “Loan costs,” you get a breakdown of the following services along with their costs in the left-hand column:

-- A: Origination charges – Your lender charges a fee for initiating the mortgage, which can include charges for the application and other services, plus any points you’re buying upfront to lower your interest rate
+- A: Origination charges – Your lender charges a fee for initiating the mortgage, which can include charges for the application and other services, plus any mortgage points you’re buying upfront to lower your interest rate.

-- B: Services you cannot shop for – This details the services you’re required to pay for in order to close the mortgage, such as an appraisal and a credit check, along with what those services cost
+- B: Services you cannot shop for – This details the services you’re required to pay for to close the mortgage, such as an appraisal and a credit check, along with what those services cost.

-- H: Other – Any extra additional and sometimes-optional costs such as an owner’s title insurance policy
+- H: Other – This includes any extra additional and sometimes optional costs such as an owner’s title insurance policy.

 The final section on the second page of the loan estimate, “Calculating cash to close,” provides a breakdown of each and every cost you’ll have to pay at the closing, including the down payment and total closing costs calculated in part J of the estimate document.
 This is the full estimated amount of cash you’re required to have on hand when you close on your mortgage.